EAN-8

 Check Digit Calculation

-The EAN-8 check digit is calculated using modulo 10 method.
-Here outlines the steps to calculate EAN-8 check digit:
+The EAN-8 check digit is calculated using the modulo 10 method.
+Here are the steps to calculate the EAN-8 check digit:

-1. From the right to left, start with odd position, assign the odd/even position to each digit.
+1. From right to left, starting with the odd position, assign the odd/even position to each digit.

-2. Sum all digits in odd position and multiply the result by 3.
+2. Sum all digits in odd positions and multiply the result by 3.

 4. Sum the results of step 3 and step 4.

 5. Divide the result of step 4 by 10.
-The check digit is the number which adds the remainder to 10.
+The check digit is the number that, added to the remainder, equals 10.

 Encoding

-The encoding of an EAN-8 symbol uses all three two character set.
+The encoding of an EAN-8 symbol uses all three character sets.
 An EAN-8 symbol has the following structure:

 1. Start guard bars, always with a pattern bar+space+bar.